synicalsyntax/discord.js-heroku/README.md

 specifying them in a `.gitignore` file.
 One example of files that should be excluded are those in the `node_modules` folder; not doing so results in a build process that takes *forever* because the build cache isn't be utilized.

+Note: If you havent created your github repo yet, select `Node` when asked for a gitignore file.

 Download this Node `.gitignore` [template](https://github.com/github/gitignore/blob/master/Node.gitignore) from